sumitranaware/Atyeti_Sumit_Java/LogAnalyzerAndReportGenerator/README.md

     - `ERROR`
     - `WARNING`
     - `INFO`
-- Stores aggregated results to a database using JDBC
+- Stores aggregated results to a database using JDBC.